Magnetism in Gemstones

 with Iron, Chromium and Cobalt

-The unusual dark blue Spinel of unknown origin shown below is a Color Change Spinel, changing from blue to purple in incandescent light.
+The unusual dark blue Spinel of unknown origin shown below is an unusual Color Change Spinel, changing from blue in daylight to purple in incandescent light.
 Chromium content is likely responsible for the color change.
 But this gem shows no chromium or cobalt fluorescence under UV light, probably due to the quenching effect of iron.
 Spectrometer analysis and magnetic susceptibility shows that this gem has high iron content.
 The magnetism (SI 200) is one of the highest recorded for blue Spinel.

 Color Change Spinel with Cobalt